Patryk-Majchrzak/homepage/readme.md

 ## Description

 Hi!
 Welcome to my homepage where I introduce myself and tell you some personal information about myslef and my personality.
 It is also my first website where I try some CSS stylingg and JavaScript interactions.
-Hope you'll enjoy it 😊 Below som information for users how to navigate through the website and information for developers about code itself.
+Hope you'll enjoy it 😊 Below some information for users how to navigate through the website and information for developers about code itself.
 So, what are you waiting for?
-Click th link in the demo and try it out 😉
+Click the link in the demo and try it out 😉

 ## Detsils for users